 We handle the release of pheasants differently than most preserves in our area.
 Very early in the morning of your scheduled AM hunt, while it is still dark outside, we'll release the total number of pheasants included in your hunting package.
 (For PM hunts we release approximately one hour prior.)
 For example, for a full-day hunt for 4 gunners, we'll release 48 pheasants.
-This gives the pheasants a chance to acclimate to their surroundings and "wild up" before the hunt.
+This gives the birds a chance to acclimate to their surroundings and "wild up" before the hunt.
 By doing it this way, we've found the released pheasants behave very wild and make for a challenging hunt.
-Although you will see a lot of pheasants, weather conditions, skill level of the dogs, and shooting ability all play into how many birds are bagged.
+Although you will likely see a lot of pheasants, weather conditions, skill level of the dogs and shooting ability all play into how many birds are bagged.
 If your goal is to shoot a ton of birds, then Brush Dale is probably not where you'll want to hunt.
 But if you want a hunt where you and your dogs' skill will be challenged on every bird - then Brush Dale is the place for you!

 We offer full-day and morning-only pheasant hunts 7 days per week and afternoon-only hunts on weekends.
 When the weather is warm and dry, particularly on a windy day, hunting in the afternoon can be extremely challenging.
 The reason for this is two-fold: scenting conditions are terrible and the roosters will be running like crazy.
 For this reason, we do not recommend hunting in the afternoon during this type of weather.